 Preventive Detention Law –

 The law of “Preventive Detention” means detention of any person without trial.
 It is different from punitive detention.
 The object of punitive detention is to punish an individual for what he has committed and after he is tried by the courts for the illegal acts committed by him/her.
-Preventive detention, on the other hand, prevents the person from doing something and the detention in such cases takes place due to the apprehension of the fact that he is going to do something wrong which comes within the ambit of the grounds specified by the Constitution of India which includes acts prejudicial to the security of the State, Public Order, Maintenance of supplies and services essential to the community, defense and foreign affairs.
+Preventive detention, on the other hand, prevents the person from doing something and the detention in such cases takes place due to the apprehension of the fact that he is going to do something wrong which comes within the ambit of the grounds specified by the Constitution of India which includes acts prejudicial to the security of the State, Public Order, Maintenance of supplies and services essential to the community, defence and foreign affairs.

 Article 22(3) and Article 22(4) throw light upon the Preventive Detention Law in India.